 A porcelain veneer is a thin shell which is custom-made to fit your natural teeth.
 In order to fit the veneer securely and make sure that they look natural in your mouth, your dentist will first remove a small amount of the surface of the teeth to be covered.
 Porcelain veneers are more expensive than composites, but they are stronger and highly resistant to chipping and staining.

-Dental veneer treatment is perfect for those who have only a few bad teeth affecting the appearance of their smile.
+Dental veneers are perfect for those who have only a few bad teeth affecting the appearance of their smile.
 Our patients choose veneers to help cover malformed or misshapen teeth, staining, discolouration, unwanted gaps, chips and cracks on one or more teeth.

-If you’d like to find out about dental veneer costs at Mango Hill or make an appointment for a consultation with our dental veneer specialists, call our friendly team now on (07) 4736 8114 or visit our contact page for more ways to get in touch.
+If you’d like to find out about dental veneers at Mango Hill or make an appointment for a consultation with our dental veneer specialists, call our friendly team now on (07) 4736 8114 or visit our contact page for more ways to get in touch.

 - Possible teeth sensitivity

 - Anaesthetic will wear off between 1-3 hours post procedure

 - Do not chew food on the numb side until feeling has returned

 - Hot, cold and pressure sensitivity may be present for a few days

 - The injection site may feel a little sore for a few days

 - Use a soft toothbrush